Address: 1 Liberty Island, New York, NY 10004

 The French ship "Isere" transported the statue in about 300 copper parts packed in 214 boxes.
 The ship was very close to sink in the rough weather, but she arrived in New York on June 17, 1885.
 She was in parts until the pedestal was completed in 1886.

-The Statue of Liberty was New York's highest building until 1899 when Saint Paul's Building was higher.
+The Statue of Liberty was New York's highest building until 1899 when the skyscraper Saint Paul's Building was higher.

 President Calvin Coolidge declared the statue to become a national monument on October 15, 1924. |